Buyers' Guide Reviewby Martin Izsak |

 science fiction series "Space: 1999", which ran for

 two seasons starting in 1976.
-In a ranking by tv critics and sci-fi fans
+In a ranking by TV critics and sci-fi fans

 for John Javna's 1987 book "The Best of Science Fiction TV",

-where both Doctor Who and original Star Trek placed within the top
+original Star Trek placed within the top

 5 sci-fi shows of all time, "Space: 1999" was voted the worst sci-fi